KKONZ/beautiful-jekyll/_posts/2017-12-10-topic-modeling-with-yelp-pizza2vec.md

 <img src = "https://wikimedia.org/api/rest_v1/media/math/render/svg/ea6c33b4a7fadef9d5ec0857a4dda1ede2a4d27b" alt = "Perplexity">

 Perplexity can be thought of as a high dimensionality smoothing mechanisim.
+The images above were borrowed from the t-sne and perplexity wikipedia pages.

 ### Clustering